rchavarria/blog-post-incubator/unpublished-book-notes/soft-skills-by-john-sonmez.markdown

 # Soft Skills: The software developer's life manual John Z. Sonmez

+## Section 1.
+Career

-## Chapter 2.
+### Chapter 2.
 Getting started with a “BANG!”: Don’t do what everyone else does

 Having a business mindset
 because when you start to think of yourself as a business, you start to make good business decisions.